Benjamin144/Habitual-Living/README.md

 #### Imagery
-* The Landing page hosts a background image by 'Samantha Gades' '/media/samantha-gades-BlIhVfXbi9s-unsplash.jpg' taken from'['unsplash'] - I took inspiration from the clean subtle look and the ideal Home Life for some suited the overall look and feel of the website.
+* The Landing page hosts a background image by 'Samantha Gades' '/media/samantha-gades-BlIhVfXbi9s-unsplash.jpg' taken from'['unsplash'] - I took inspiration from the clean subtle look and the ideal Home life for some suited the overall look and feel of the website.

 ****
 ## Features